Top 10 in '16

 by Roger Edwards

-Continuing a six-year tradition for the seventh year, I've uploaded a gallery of ten favorite photographs from my 2016 storm-observing trips across the Plains.
+Continuing a tradition, I've uploaded a gallery of ten favorite photographs from my 2016 storm-observing trips across the Plains.
 [This doesn't include other weather or non-weather images that I shot while not on storm chases.]
 Even though we saw just a couple of tornadoes, this was another year of High Plains storm structure.
 Choosing only 10 favorites is hard--they could have been arranged in any other order on another day.
 I've picked these completely on my own taste, for their beauty and/or uniqueness.
 Captions are minimal, so that the photos can speak for themselves.
 Enjoy, and thanks for stopping by...

 ===== Roger =====

 A cluster of hailstones flung outward in the RFD of a large, wet, violent Oklahoma tornado crossing the road.

 Sculpted arcus on the wide-open northern High Plains, Winnett, MT.

 Deeply textured supercell base, wall cloud and possibly tornadic "meso on the ground", Roy, MT.